 - Opportunities to work as a teaching assistant and develop crucial academic skills.

 For part-time students, tuition fee payable is RMB 60,000 per year.
-Part-time PhD study is typically completed in four to seven years.
+Part-time PhD study is typically completed in four to six years.

 Fees are waived for students who are awarded an XJTLU PhD scholarship.